kikikish/NYC-Taxi-Fare-Analysis/README.md

-# Analysis of Payment Type Impact on Fare Amounts for NYC Taxi Rides
+**Project Title: Analysis of Payment Type Impact on Fare Amounts for NYC Taxi Rides**

-## Project Overview

-This project involves analyzing NYC taxi ride data to explore the impact of payment types (credit card vs. cash) on fare amounts.
-The analysis was conducted as part of the Automatidata initiative, focusing on real-world data provided by the New York City Taxi & Limousine Commission.

-## Role

-Data Analyst

-## Description

-- **Objective:** Investigate how different payment types affect taxi fare amounts.
-- **Data Source:** NYC taxi ride dataset provided by the New York City Taxi & Limousine Commission.

-## Key Responsibilities

-- **Data Cleaning & Preprocessing:** Handled missing values, outliers, and inconsistencies to prepare the dataset for analysis.
+**Description:**
+This repository contains the code and analysis for a project analyzing the relationship between fare amount and payment type for the New York City Taxi & Limousine Commission (NYC TLC).
+The primary goal is to determine if there is a significant difference in fare amounts based on whether customers pay by credit card or cash.

+**Contents:**
+1. **Data Loading and Preparation:** Loading and preprocessing the dataset.
-- **Exploratory Data Analysis (EDA):** Summarized and visualized key characteristics of the data to identify patterns and trends.
+2. **Exploratory Data Analysis (EDA):** Descriptive statistics, data visualization, and correlation analysis.
+3. **Data Cleaning:** Removing or imputing missing values, handling outliers.
-- **Hypothesis Testing:** Used statistical methods (A/B testing) to determine differences in fare amounts between credit card and cash payments.
+4. **Hypothesis Testing:** Conducting an A/B test to analyze the difference in fare amounts between different payment types.
-- **Tools Used:** Employed Python libraries including Pandas, NumPy, and SciPy for data manipulation and analysis.
-- **Reporting:** Presented findings through detailed reports and visualizations to highlight key insights.

-## Key Findings

-- **Significant Difference:** Found a statistically significant difference in average fare amounts between credit card and cash payments.
-- **Revenue Insights:** Offered recommendations on optimizing revenue based on observed payment method trends.

-## Skills Demonstrated
+5. **Results and Insights:** Summarizing findings and business implications.

+**Technologies Used:**
+- Python
-- Data Analysis
+- Pandas
-- Hypothesis Testing
+- NumPy
-- Python Programming
+- SciPy
-- Statistical Analysis
+- Matplotlib
-- Data Visualization
+- Seaborn